MarcFranke/reistee/README.md

 Q: How do I use this?

 A: Look above.

+Q: Does OpenOffice also work?

+A: Sadly no, as OpenOffice does not provide a way to convert files to pdf via commandline.

+Q: Does MS Word also work?

+A: Maybe?
+The code for converting files with MS Word was added in Version 0.00.787.
+But since I currently do not have access to a PC with MS Word, I cannot test this.
+I am happy for feedback from people who can test this.

 Q: odt, doc and docx Documents are not included in the pdf!?